Sourdough: Living Bread

 Second, you can make one at home.
 The process takes about 7 days but will give you a better understanding of sourdough!
 See this post for how to make yours: How to Make a Sourdough Starter.

-Refreshing a Sourdough Starter
+How to Refresh a Sourdough Starter